chambox/chambox.github.io/_posts/2020-03-23-1_AI_trading_bot_fetch_data.md

     get_all_binance(symbol, '15m', save = True)
 ```

-Hope fully everything has worked fine.
+Hopefully everything has worked fine.
 Make sure you have a `data` folder in your working directory.
 In subsequent blog posts, will start building the `chambot`.
+The full code can be found [here](https://github.com/chambox/chambot/blob/main/binance_data_fetcher.py).